-Many people who pursue a polyphasic sleep schedule for certain health benefits.
+Many people who pursue a polyphasic sleep schedule do it for certain health benefits.
 Polyphasic sleep can possibly help with both physical and mental health.
 It does so by:

 - Splitting up the monophasic sleep block into multiple parts.
 This serves to condense sleep quality in each sleep session.¬†